symfony/symfony-docs/translation.rst

 .. tip::

-    If you use Crowdin as a provider, pushing translations adds to the project the locales of your application it does not have yet.
-This needs an API token with a read and write ``project.settings`` scope.
-With a narrower token, the failure is logged and those locales are skipped, as before.
-A locale Crowdin does not know is left out too, so that the other ones are still added.
+    If you use Crowdin as a provider, pushing translations adds to the project the locales you push that it doesn't have yet.
+This requires an API token with read and write access to the ``project.settings`` scope.

     .. versionadded:: 8.2

         Support for adding the locales missing from a Crowdin project when pushing translations was introduced in Symfony 8.2.

 .. tip::